Do essential oils work? Are they safe? What even is aromatherapy? We asked aromatherapist Adora Winquist all this and more.

 Ethos: What benefits do the oils have?

 AW: Biochemically active, essential oils contain sometimes hundreds of chemical constituents that contribute to their aromatic profile as well as their physiological benefits.
-For example, one of the main chemical constituents of lavender, linalool, contribute to the nervine nature of this tremendously versatile and calming oil.
-From an alchemical perspective, aromatics represent the spirit, or the “quintessence” of the plant.
-Their energetic nature offers us a profound ability to open, access, and actualize our highest nature and potential for a vibrant life rich in all facets of health and harmony.
+For example, one of the main chemical constituents of lavender, linalool, contributes to the nervine nature of this tremendously versatile and calming oil.

 Expectorant – aids in the removal of excess mucus or phlegm, usually stimulating or relaxing. i.e. Eucalyptus globulus (also a strong anti-viral)